C R EPunch

 A pipeline, then an editor.

-A sourcing pipeline pulls candidates from trade press, Trepp, CRED iQ, FRED, SEC filings, and public records.
-An editor reviews the candidate set and picks the five that matter.
+A technical workflow pulls candidates from trade press, Trepp, CRED iQ, FRED, SEC filings, and public records.
+A human editor reviews the set and picks the five that matter.
 The pipeline catches; the editor cuts.

 02 · This week